eliataylor/rn-crash-proof/README.md

 - `npx pod-install`

+- `yarn run ios`: Builds successfully and renders as expected
+###vs.
-- `yarn run ios` > Builds successfully and renders first item in each json file vs.
+- `yarn run release-ios`: Builds successfully and renders as expected
-- `yarn run ios --configuration Release` > Crashes instantly on launching the app.
+###vs.
+- Build using Profile in XCode:

 In the screenshot below the simulator was built with in Debug mode, but the Profilor's instrument was built with Release mode.